 Minors: Most majors have corresponding minors.
-Minors are also available in Arts Administration, Chinese, Intergroup Relations, Italian, Japanese, and Latin American Studies.
+Minors are also available in arts administration, Chinese, intergroup relations, Italian, Japanese, Latin American studies, and media and film studies.

 Courses Offered: more than 1,000

-Class Size: Average is 17; more than 93% of classes have fewer than 30 students, and only 1% have more than 50.
+Class Size: Average is 16 and 94% of classes have fewer than 30 students

 Degree requirements: Students are responsible for completing all requirements for graduation.

 - A minimum of 120 credit hours of course work.
-A minimum of sixty credit hours must be completed at Skidmore College.
+A minimum of 60 credit hours must be completed at Skidmore College.

 - Satisfaction of the grade-point standard.
 A cumulative grade-point average of 2.000 in all course work completed at Skidmore College and a 2.000 in all course work in the major field, as well as in any declared minor.

 - Fulfillment of the maturity-level requirement.
-Successful completion of a minimum of twenty-four credit hours of course work at the 300 level at Skidmore College.
-Twelve credit hours of 300-level course work must be taken in the senior year, six of these twelve in each major field.
+Successful completion of a minimum of 24 credit hours of course work at the 300 level at Skidmore College.
+Twelve credit hours of 300-level course work must be taken in the senior year, 6 of these 12 in each major field.

 - Fulfillment of a Scribner Seminar, unless exempted.

 - Fulfillment of the foundation requirements: Quantitative Reasoning 1 and 2 and Expository Writing.

 - Fulfillment of the breadth component in four areas: Arts, Humanities, Natural Sciences, and Social Sciences.